November 2, 2022

 The Foundational Preparation for Car Keys

-How does the early introduction of matches, needles and knives prepare our children for the responsibility of car keys at sixteen, eighteen or later?
+How does the early introduction of matches, needles, and knives prepare our children for the responsibility of car keys at sixteen, eighteen, or later?
 What qualities do we hope for in a young person to whom we hand the car keys?

 - Intention, attention, and responsibility, and at such an early age, for the machine that kills and maims so many each year, and will likely do so to young people he knows well;

-- Concentration, focus and perseverance in holding those;
+- Concentration, focus, and perseverance in holding those;

 First, let’s begin with the introduction of each into the children’s lives in their Montessori community.

-Knives: A serrated table knife or other serrated knife with a rounded tip is a standard tool in the Youngest Children’s Community.
+Knives: A serrated table knife or other serrated knives with a rounded tip is a standard tool in the Youngest Children’s Community.
 It is introduced following the child’s mastery of the two-handled chopping blade, which comes first because both of the child’s hands, and therefore fingers, are occupied well above the blade during the chopping process.
 As safe as this is, it is introduced with an air of caution and a hint of danger.
 The materials laid out for this activity feature the blade in a specific place, oriented in a specific direction.
-The strength of the guide’s intention that this is a dangerous tool and must be handled with precision and care is brought to bear.
-The presentations with the two-handled chopping blade are always given with fullest attention to detail in the lifting, holding, handling and using of the tool as well as its placement on the tray while at rest.
+The strength of the guide’s intention is that this is a dangerous tool and must be handled with precision and care is brought to bear.
+The presentations with the two-handled chopping blade are always given with the fullest attention to detail in the lifting, holding, handling, and using of the tool as well as its placement on the tray while at rest.

 When the child is seen to be responsible and skillful with the chopper, he is introduced to activities that include the blunt-tipped, serrated knife.
 It is more challenging because it has only one handle and that handle is close to the blade.
 One hand can be kept safe by holding that handle securely away from the blade, but the other hand must be kept safe by placing its palm on the non-cutting edge of the knife and holding all fingers and the thumb curved upwards.
-To distinguish the non-cutting edge of the knife from the serrated edge, the cutting edge, is not left to observation for a child so young.
+To distinguish the non-cutting edge of the knife from the serrated edge, the cutting edge is not left to observation for a child so young.
 The non-cutting edge is marked with a thin stripe of red plastic tape.
 In the activity set, the knife is placed always in the same place and in the same position on the tray.
 While in use it is always set down in exactly the same place in the same position.
 The guide does so with utmost attention and intention, conveying with her facial expression her exquisite care and respect for the knife and her recognition of its danger.

 In turning the knife over to the child, the adult conveys this approach of seriousness respect and attention.
 She steps aside and observes to insure that the child is using the knife in this manner and with this attitude.

-All of this intention, attention and precision gives the child knowledge of several things:
+All of this intention, attention, and precision gives the child knowledge of several things: